On this page

 </div>

-suppressHydrationWarning hides the error but doesn't fix it.
+suppressHydrationWarning hides the error but does not fix it.
 React still re-renders the whole subtree on the client, causing layout shift.
-Use it
+Use it only for values that genuinely cannot be known at SSR time, like browser fingerprints or ad content, and isolate it to a single element.

 How to Debug Hydration Errors Fast

 Next.js 13+ shows a detailed diff in development mode.
-Look for this output in your terminal or browser console:
+Look for this in your terminal or browser console:

 Warning: Text content did not match.